Eubelius BV, Louizalaan 99 Avenue Louise, 1050 Brussels, Belgium

 General terms and conditions, applicable law and competent court

 Our general terms and conditions apply to all of our services.
 Our general terms and conditions are available in Dutch, French and English, and can be requested by clients free of charge.
-Only Belgian law applies to each aspect of our services and the courts of Brussels are exclusively competent to rule on disputes relating to our services.
+Only Belgian law applies to each aspect of our services and the Belgian courts are exclusively competent to rule on disputes relating to our services.

-- The Antwerp bar association: www.balieantwerpen.be
+- The bar association of the province of Antwerp: www.balieantwerpen.be

 Money laundering prevention and identification requirements